autonomical1/ObsidianBackup/Relativity.md

 	- Each stationary state has a discrete, well-defined energy $E_{n}$.
 	- Atomic energies are quantized.
 	- Stationary states are labeled by the *quantum number* n in order of increasing energy: $$E_{1} \lt E_{2} \lt E_{3} \lt E_{...}$$
+	- Bottom state is the ground state.
+Stable and can persist indefinitely.
 	-